eprasky/eprasky.github.io/consulting.md

 ### Approach

-My consulting approach is grounded in **participatory research methods** and **co-production of knowledge**.
-I believe that the most effective solutions emerge when stakeholders are actively engaged in the research process, ensuring that outcomes are both scientifically rigorous and practically relevant.
+My consulting approach is grounded in participatory research methods and the co-production of knowledge.
+The most effective solutions emerge when stakeholders are actively engaged in the research process, ensuring that outcomes are both scientifically rigorous and practically relevant.

 ### Contact

-If you're interested in collaboration or consulting services, please reach out to discuss your specific needs.
+If you're interested in collaboration or consulting services, please don't hesitate to contact us to discuss your specific needs.
 I'm particularly interested in projects related to:

 - Marine conservation and fisheries management
 - Human-wildlife conflict research